EliasOenal/verity/doc/verity.md

       - **Node Address type  (1 byte)**: 1=WebRTC, 2=LibP2p
       - **Node Address Length (2 bytes)**: An integer indicating the length of the node address.
       - **Node Address string (variable length)**: The node address (e.g., WebSocket URL).
 The length of the address should match the Node Address Length.

+  - `NotificationRequest`: Requests all Cubes with a NOTIFY field containing the specified recipient key.
+This is a specialised type of CubeRequest and will be answered with a CubeResponse.
+    - **Cube Key Count (4 bytes)**: The number of notification keys following
+    - **Recipient key (4 bytes)**: Sender requests all Cubes notifying the specified key

 # Encryption